alexandertrefz/essence/packages/website/optimisations.md

 a runtime native it is one bigint operation; where it is written in Essence it is followed statement by statement.

-**Which matters most for Rationals, and is the one place a shorter answer would be the wrong one.** A Rational holds the parts it was BUILT with and reduces only what it ANSWERS with: `4/2` stores 4 and 2, prints `2/1`, and answers 2 for its numerator.
-So `1/2::add(1/4)` is not folded to `3/4`.
-The Essence body reads both operands' lowest-terms parts, cross-multiplies them and hands the result to `Rational.of`, which stores 6 and 8 — and `Rational.createRational(6n, 8n)` is what is emitted, printing `3/4` exactly as the unfolded Program does.
+**Which matters most for Rationals, where what an operation STORES is a separate question from what it is worth.** A Rational holds the parts it was BUILT with and reduces only what it ANSWERS with: `4/2` stores 4 and 2, prints `2/1`, and answers 2 for its numerator — so a fold of `4/2` emits `Rational.createRational(4n, 2n)` and not the `2/1` it is worth.
+That claim is about CONSTRUCTION.
+ARITHMETIC is a different matter: `add`, `subtract`, `multiply` and `divide` between two Rationals are natives on the bigint-rational core, which answers in lowest terms, so `1/2::add(1/4)` stores 3 and 4 and `Rational.createRational(3n, 4n)` is what is emitted — the very value the unfolded Program builds.
+The fold calls those same core functions rather than spelling the arithmetic out a second time, so there is one definition of the answer instead of two that have to agree.

 Only LITERALS fold, never a name a Program bound a constant to: a binding is a place a debugger stops and a name a reader looks for, and what folding through